chineduCoded/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 **4-print_rev.c** - Write a function that prints a string, in reverse, followed by a new line.
 Prototype: void print_rev(char *s);<br/><br/>
 **5-rev_string.c** - Write a function that reverses a string.
 Prototype: void rev_string(char *s);<br/><br/>
 **6-puts2.c** - Write a function that prints every other character of a string, starting with the first character, followed by a new line.
 Prototype: void puts2(char *str);<br/><br/>
+**7-puts_half.c** - Write a function that prints half of a string, followed by a new line.
+Prototype: void puts_half(char *str); The function should print the second half of the string.
+If the number of characters is odd, the function should print the last n characters of the string, where n = (length_of_the_string - 1) / 2<br/><br/>